 About the degree programme

-This five-year Bachelor of Veterinary Medicine and Surgery (BVM&S) programme will prepare you for many aspects of the veterinary profession.
+The five-year Bachelor of Veterinary Medicine and Surgery (BVM&S) programme will prepare you for the veterinary profession.

 Graduating from this programme will make you eligible for registration with the Royal College of Veterinary Surgeons (RCVS), as well as international accrediting bodies.
 Subject to successful registration, you will be able to practice veterinary medicine in the UK and many countries overseas.